Colne Valley (constituency): Constituency profile

-The seat is named after the Colne; one of three rivers so-named in the UK and one of three main rivers in the seat; its three main towns sit on hillsides and moorland and the local dwellings are mainly stone-built.
-A sizeable proportion of retirees live in the area, celebrated in the decades-long television comedy Last of the Summer Wine, centred on Holmfirth in the seat.
-The wider Colne and Holme Valleys still retain some agriculture such as the Longley Farm dairy whose products are sold nationwide.
+The seat is named after the Colne, one of three rivers so-named in the UK and one of three main rivers in the seat; its three main towns sit on hillsides and moorland, and the local dwellings are mainly stone-built.
+Retirees make up a sizeable proportion of the area's residents, as celebrated in the long-running television comedy Last of the Summer Wine, which is centred on Holmfirth within the seat.
+The wider Colne and Holme Valleys still retain some agriculture, such as the Longley Farm dairy whose products are sold nationwide.
 The south-west of the constituency, bordering with Oldham and High Peak, Derbyshire, is within the Peak District and the area includes Marsden Moor Estate.
-Moving eastwards, the constituency also includes some of Huddersfield's western suburbs such as generally affluent Lindley, and Golcar.
+Moving eastwards, the constituency also includes some of Huddersfield's western suburbs, such as generally affluent Lindley, and Golcar.

 In between Marsden and Huddersfield, the former mill town of Slaithwaite was named the best place to live in Yorkshire by The Times in 2022.
-These areas are growing commuter areas with regular rail connections to both Manchester and Leeds.
+Slaithwaite and environs is a growing commuter area with regular rail connections to both Manchester and Leeds.